-Trinidad and Tobago is one of the Caribbean’s richest nations, with hydrocarbons accounting for more than 40 percent of GDP and 80 percent of exports.
+Keith Rowley of the People’s National Movement became prime minister in September 2015 after defeating Kamla Persad-Bissessar.
+Persad-Bissessar and her People’s Partnership coalition government were hit by repeated reports of incompetence, favoritism, and malpractice.
+Trinidad and Tobago is one of the Caribbean’s wealthiest nations.
+Hydrocarbons account for more than 40 percent of GDP and 80 percent of exports.
 Oil production has declined over the past decade as the country has focused on natural gas, but the government is providing fiscal incentives for investments in onshore and deep-water acreage to boost oil reserves.
-Prime Minister Kamla Persad-Bissessar has remained popular since her election in 2010 but has had to contend with a surge in drug-related corruption and violent crime.
-A Heritage and Stabilisation Fund was established in 2007 to provide a countercyclical backstop for government accounts when global energy prices fall.
+A Heritage and Stabilization Fund established in 2007 as a countercyclical backstop has helped the government to sustain several years of fiscal deficits and survive a recent drop in oil and gas export prices.
 Financial services and construction have been among the strongest non-energy subsectors.
 Tourism has the potential for significant growth.

-Corruption, much of it drug-related, diverts resources and damages the rule of law.
+Corruption, much of it drug-related, undermines the business environment and rule of law in Trinidad and Tobago.
 Narcotics-related corruption in the police force is endemic.
 The judicial branch is independent but subject to some political pressure and corruption.
 Rising rates of crime and very high levels of violent crime have produced long delays in the court system.
 Property rights are well protected.